chuckmitchell/sensea_scanner/README.md

 *   `crontab`: Schedule definition (runs every 15 mins).
 *   `start.sh`: Entrypoint script (starts cron and web server).
 *   `www/`: Web root containing `index.html` and generated `appointments.json`.

+## Caching & Performance

+### Build Caching
+The GitHub Actions workflow is configured to use **GitHub Actions Cache** for Docker layers.
+This significantly speeds up builds (from ~2m to ~30s) by reusing the heavy Chrome installation layer between runs.

+#### Clearing the Cache
+If you need to force a clean build (e.g., to update base dependencies):
+1. Go to the **Actions** tab in your GitHub repository.
+2. Click **Caches** in the left sidebar.
+3. Click the trash icon next to the cache entries to delete them.
+4. Trigger a new build.

+### Frontend Caching
+The frontend uses a "smart caching" strategy:
+1. Fetches `appointments.md5` (with a timestamp to bypass cache) to get the latest data hash.
+2. Uses that hash to fetch `appointments.json?v=HASH`.
+3. This allows the browser to cache the large JSON file indefinitely until the content actually changes.